swipe-scotphone/swipe/src/pages/about/index.md

 Swipe is a biodegradable, non-toxic, non-corrosive industrial strength all-purpose cleaner that can tackle the toughest cleaning jobs.
 Just dilute concentrated Swipe to create a whole arsenal of cleaners for your home, garage or business.

-THE POSSIBILITIES ARE ENDLESS!
-Dilute concentrated SWIPE four different ways to create a whole arsenal of cleansers for your home and garage.

 ## The possibilities are endless.

 Dilute concentrated SWIPE four different ways to create a whole arsenal of cleansers for your home and garage.